dhirenshumsher/greenbird-configuration/README.md

 In such a scenario you will typically not load the context definitions sub-system but load Spring definition files explicitly in your tests instead.

 ## History
 - [1.2.0-SNAPSHOT]: Added possibility for 3rd party components to look up configuration as regular Java `Properties`.
+Fixed bug where the report was failing on abstract Spring beans.
 - [1.1.0]: Added support for loading configuration properties from the file system.
 - [1.0.0]: Initial release.